 Everyone worries about their skin in the summer with sunburn, drying and sun freckles.
-Did you know we should be more concerned about winter skin care?
+Did you know we should be more concerned about winter skin care and dry skin?

 Here are the best winter skin care tips to keep your skin soft & supple all year round.

 We know that hot shower in the morning feels great when the rooms are chilly.

 But during the winter don’t have super hot baths or showers – it strips your skin of natural oils that hydrate your skin.

 Use creamy body cleansers and after showering or bathing immediately moisturize your skin with oil based body moisturizers.